bienflorencia/MIAU/README.md

 - [`code/presence-absence.qmd`](code/presence-absence.qmd): an overview of the presence-absence records in the database, including the geographic, taxonomic and temporal coverage of the data.
 - [`code/presence-only.qmd`](code/presence-only.qmd): an overview of the presence-only records in the database, including the geographic, taxonomic and temporal coverage of the data.
 - [`code/analysis_ready_data.qmd`](code/analysis_ready_data.qmd): a full descriptive code to reproduce the generation of `PO.gpk` and `PA.gpk`.

----

-As the project has ended, we do not plan to update the dataset soon.
-However, with our data structure description, detailed data cleaning and standardisation workflow, and code available, we encourage future users to update the dataset as needed.

 ## LICENCE